Strategy Summary

 Managing your professional image is not just simple paperwork; it is the important job of Signal Calibration.

 When you match your resume and LinkedIn, you stop "updating profiles" and start protecting your reputation.
-Your wealth of experience isn't something hard to sort out—it’s a strong advantage that makes you hard to replace.
-By removing the need to type everything by hand, you let your authority speak clearly everywhere.
+Your wealth of experience isn’t something hard to sort out.
+It’s a strong advantage that makes you hard to replace.
+No manual typing needed.
+Your authority speaks clearly everywhere.

 Don't let a messy digital image weaken your impact.
 Make your resume and LinkedIn match with Cruit today and make sure your professional story is strong.